prashanth-volvocars/gitlab-docs/content/ce/development/omnibus.md

+---
+title: What you should know about omnibus packages
+---

 # What you should know about omnibus packages

 Most users install GitLab using our omnibus packages.
 As a developer it can be